- Sire-Dam -

 “We have not yet decided if Deirdre will return to Japan or whether she will stay over here.
 We will make that decision in the coming days when we sit down and have a chat about what we should do next.
 She could possibly stay in Europe.

 “Deirdre is a daughter of Harbinger [2010 King George VI & Queen Elizabeth QIPCO Stakes winner] so that is one of the reasons we came over here.
-After Royal Ascot, we stayed in Newmarket, and thanks goes to Jane Chapple-Hyam.
+After Royal Ascot, we stayed in Newmarket, and thanks go to Jane Chapple-Hyam.
 We had very good surroundings and we trained very well coming here.
 Hopefully, everybody at home [in Japan] was watching.”

 BCS Career statistics